D0rDa4aN919/Water_Py_Mark/README.md

 <h1 align="center">Water Py Mark</h1>

-Description
+<h1 align="center">Description</h1>

 This Python GUI application allows users to add a watermark to an image.
-It supports inserting a logo into an image with various customization options.
+It supports inserting a logo into an image.

 Features
 Logo Positioning: The software intelligently positions the logo in the bottom-right corner to ensure it fits inside the image.